Obesity drugs may reduce risk of addiction to alcohol and other drugs

 The results, published in the journal BMJ, are based on data from 606,434 US veterans with type 2 diabetes.
 The analysis compares people treated with GLP-1 analogues with those given another type of diabetes drug - SGLT2 inhibitors.

-In a group of veterans without a history of addiction, treatment with GLP-1 drugs was linked to a 14 percent reduced risk of developing problems with alcohol or various drugs compared to those who received SGLT2 inhibitors.
+In a group of veterans without a history of addiction, treatment with GLP-1 drugs was linked to a 14 percent reduced risk of developing problems with alcohol or other drugs compared to those who received SGLT2 inhibitors.

 Among veterans with a known addiction, GLP-1 treatment was linked to fewer drug-related emergency room visits, deaths, and overdoses, among other things.